Background: cookies and origins

 But I need my inline scripts!

-While it’s safest to avoid inline scripts and styles entirely if you can, CSP does provide several ways to allow you to allow them.
+While it’s safest to avoid inline scripts and styles entirely if you can, CSP does provide several ways to allow them.

 The best option is to explicitly allow the particular inline scripts that you need by specifying cryptographic hashes of their contents.